Special Educational Needs and Disability

 Who will explain this to me?

-Mrs Tennant our Special Educational Needs and Disabilities Co-ordinator (SENDCo) oversees all support and progress of any child requiring additional support across the school.
+Mrs Tennant is a Special Educational Needs and Disabilities Co-ordinator and our Inclusion Manager and oversees all support and progress of any child requiring additional support across the school.
+Miss Cheetham is our Early Years SENDCo and both staff members are qualified by gaining the National Award for Special Educational Needs and Disabilities.

 We will let families know about any concerns about a pupil’s learning by contacting and arranging an information meeting to discuss next steps.
 Class teachers will liaise with the SENDCo to discuss matters further through Pupil Progress meetings, which take place each half term to assess progress and identify any further needs.